3 WEEKEND ITINERARIES

 HANDPICKED

-LOVETWO EAT Farm Store offers their own beef, plus more than 15 local farmers’ products including cheese, milk, ice cream, hickory syrup, pork, and even popcorn!
+The on-site market at LOVETWO FARM offers farm-fresh beef alongside a variety of local goods, including cheese, milk, ice cream, hickory syrup, pork, and even popcorn!

 RISE 'N SHINE